SheCodesAus/example_finished_drf_project/README.md

 > Perhaps a later iteration of this app would have a full set of CRUD endpoints for every model, but the goal of this module was to move fast and break stuff :)

 ## Testing
 The following tests take each row in the API spec table, and apply one test to each requirement that is set out there.
 This is important to do!
 I found a few errors that I had made while performing these tests.

-I used manual testing here, but the Django/DRF docs have some information on how to perform automated testing, and that would be an impressive way to build on this project to further demonstrate your skills!
+I used manual testing here.
+That means I just went through and created a test in Insomnia for to check that the app fulfilled each stipulation in the API spec.
+An alternative to this is automated testing - writing code that checks each test case for you, so you don't need to click around in Insomnia every time you make a change to the app.
+The Django/DRF docs have some information on how to perform automated testing, and that would be an impressive way to build on this project to further demonstrate your skills!

 - [Automated Testing in Django](https://docs.djangoproject.com/en/5.0/topics/testing/overview/)
 - [Automated Testing in DRF](https://www.django-rest-framework.org/api-guide/testing/)